qpwo/lambda-gh200-llama-405b-tutorial/README.md

 You can get aarch64 torch builds from pytorch.org (you do not want to build it yourself).
 The other two you can either build yourself or use the wheel I made.

+If you build from source, then you can save a bit of time by running the `python setup.py bdist_wheel` for triton, flash-attention, and aphrodite in parallel on three different machines.
+Or  you can do them one-by-one on the same machine.

 ```sh
 runhead pip install 'numpy<2' torch==2.4.0 --index-url 'https://download.pytorch.org/whl/cu124'